catseye/Robin/doc/Design_Decisions.markdown

 It's good to have roots, but there are limits.

 Lisp/Scheme names posess a lot of awfulness due to their legacy.
-'cdr' absolutely sucks as a name.
-Unfortunately, things like 'tail' and 'snd' aren't standard replacements for it, yet.
+`cdr` absolutely sucks as a name.
+Unfortunately, things like `tail` and `snd` aren't standard replacements for it, yet.  `lambda` is less offensive, but only because it's a widespread standard; there is nothing except Church's work that ties the Greek letter lambda to the idea of a function, and even that is, if you believe the folklore, mainly due to typesetting limitations he encountered in publishing.

 (Write more here)